 You should also consider using an ad network detector.
 These apps are designed to detect connections between your phone and known ad networks and block them.
 This should put an end to popup advertisements on your phone.

 Several strong options are available, but we believe you should take a look at AppBrain Ad Detector and Lookout Security & Antivirus (previously Ad Network Detector).
-Addons Detector, meanwhile, gives you the information you need to investigate what ads are being displayed by which apps, as well as where they are served from.
+Addons Detector, meanwhile, gives you the information to investigate what ads are being displayed by which apps, as well as where they are served from.
 This might not be particularly useful, but it’s certainly worth being aware that the information is available.

 Deleting Ad-Serving Apps

 Deleting an app is usually straightforward.
 Just open Settings > Applications and long-tap the app.
 Select Uninstall to remove it.